Filing an Auto Insurance Claim (A Complete Guide)

 In addition, according to the Insurance Information Institute (III), insurance companies pay more than $150 billion each year in claims.
 A large percentage of these claims are a direct result of auto accidents.

 If you’re looking for answers on how to file a claim, this guide is for you.
-To help you through the experience of filing a claim, we’ll cover everything from the basics of claims to claims’ effect on rates.
+To help you through the auto insurance claim process, we’ll cover everything from the basics of claims to claims’ effect on rates.

 So if you’re wondering if you should file a claim or how to file a claim, keep reading.